Time Tracking Strategies For Beginners

 PDCA ⏩by William Deming

 E.Deming is recognized worldwide as an author of one of the most effective theories of management.
-The acronym offered by Professor Deming famously stands for Plan-Do-Check-Act and defines a cycle of any project.
+The acronym offered by Professor Deming famously stands for and defines the cycle of any project.

 He suggested that planning aimed at improvement will always pay off.
 At the 'Do' stage you need to give a try to your plan in the short-term span.
 Checking is for seeing and measuring results.
 Once you are armed with the specific metrics, you can act with confidence to complete the cycle for guaranteed success.
 As William Deming stated in his bestseller 'Out of the Crisis':